jordisantamaria/react-chat/README.md

 It uses editable div to be customizable for include images in text message and possible styles like bold or link text.

+`editabletext.html` is an example of how to use an editable div to generate a text editor with pure html.

 # Emotion setup

 1. Install emotion